bhushank45/interactive-excel-sales-dashboard-vba/README.md

 ## Important
 Enable macros while opening the `.xlsm` file.

+## Dashboard Screenshot
+Below is a preview of the Interactive Excel Sales Dashboard:
+![!excel_dashboard.png]

 ## Acknowledgement
 Special thanks to Satish Dhawale for guidance and support during the learning process.